20/12/2021 0 Comments

-Glaucoma is a serious eye disease which can lead to optic nerve damage and vision loss if not detected and treated early on.
-Normal tension glaucoma is a common form of glaucoma which is even more difficult to detect than its high tension counterpart.
+Glaucoma is a serious eye disease that can lead to optic nerve damage and vision loss if not detected and treated early on.
+A normal-tension glaucoma is a common form of glaucoma which is even more difficult to detect than its high tension counterpart.

 Most people are aware that glaucoma is typically associated with high pressure inside of the eye.
 Glaucoma which manifests in such a way can be fairly easily detected through tonometry, a standard test during routine eye exams which involves a puff of air being blown into the eye.
-The problem with normal tension glaucoma is that it causes optic nerve damage and vision loss while pressure inside of the eye does not exceed normal levels.
-This makes normal tension glaucoma more difficult to diagnose.
+The problem with normal-tension glaucoma is that it causes optic nerve damage and vision loss while the pressure inside of the eye does not exceed normal levels.
+This makes normal-tension glaucoma more difficult to diagnose.

-Optometrists in Victoria are trained in the use of advanced imaging equipment which allows them to view cross-sectional, very high resolution images your eye, including the optic nerve.
-By comparing images from years past and by doing further testing, an optometrist will be able to diagnose you with normal tension glaucoma.
+Optometrists in Victoria are trained in the use of advanced imaging equipment which allows them to view cross-sectional, very high-resolution images of your eye, including the optic nerve.
+By comparing images from years past and by doing further testing, an optometrist will be able to diagnose you with normal-tension glaucoma.
 This is why you should visit an optometrist on a regular basis.

-Depending on how far the disease has progressed, and optometrist can handle all of the treatment, parts of the treatment, or refer patients to a specialist.
-In its early stages, normal tension glaucoma can respond well to medicated eye drops.
-Sometimes, however, normal tension glaucoma may require laser treatments or even surgery to correct.
+Depending on how far the disease has progressed, an optometrist can handle all of the treatment, parts of the treatment, or refer patients.
+In its early stages, normal-tension glaucoma can respond well to medicated eye drops.
+Sometimes, however, normal-tension glaucoma may require laser treatments or even surgery to correct.

 How to Find an Optometrist in Victoria

 The prognosis for normal-tension glaucoma, as with high tension glaucoma, is highly dependent on how early the disease is detected.
 The best way to make sure that normal-tension glaucoma is caught in its early stages is by regularly visiting your optometrist in Victoria for a comprehensive eye exam.